 Most probably THE most famous return in Royal Rumble history, three months previous to this, John Cena had been injured and forced to relinquish the WWE title, the fans were told he would need 7 Months ‘on the shelf’ meaning Rumble and ‘Mania were both a miss for him.
 But this is ‘Super Cena’ we’re talking about, the scene was set, ‘The World’s Most Famous Arena,’ Madison Square Garden.
 Twenty nine men had entered the match, and there was time for one more.
 The countdown kicks in, and to the shock of every single man, woman and child present in that arena, John Cena’s music hits and there he was!
 The Garden went INSANE!
 With no previous mention of him even being in contention to make the match, everyone was shocked to see him show up.
 He ended up coming out, clearing house and winning the whole damn thing!
 Cena is now just one WWE title win away from equalling Ric Flair’s record of 16.
 Don’t be surprised to see this happen sooner, rather than later.

-Thank You for reading this, and we look forward to any surprises in 2017!
-Kurt Angle, Finn Balor and Kenny Omega anyone?
+Thank You for reading this, and we look forward to many surprises in the next Royal Rumble!

-If you would like more Rebellious Noise coverage on WWE then check out the Talk and Beans podcast on the WWE United Kingdom Championship Tournament and our interviews with Willam Regal, Finn Balor, Neville and Robbie Brookside below;
+If you would like more Rebellious Noise coverage on WWE then check out the Talk and Beans podcast and our RN YouTube channel for more Wrestling content such as our interviews with Willam Regal, Finn Balor, Neville and Robbie Brookside below;